evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 ```

 All the command does is to locate the account target and assign it the `Admins` permission if we
-used `@gm` or revoke it if using the `@ungm` alias.
+used `gm` or revoke it if using the `ungm` alias.
 We also set/unset the `is_gm` Attribute that is
 expected by our new `Character.get_display_name` method from earlier.

-> We could have made this into two separate commands or opted for a syntax like `@gm/revoke
-<accountname>`.
-Instead we examine how this command was called (stored in `self.cmdstring`) in order
-to act accordingly.
+> We could have made this into two separate commands or opted for a syntax like `gm/revoke <accountname>`.
+Instead we examine how this command was called (stored in `self.cmdstring`) in order to act accordingly.
 Either way works, practicality and coding style decides which to go with.

-To actually make this command available (only to Developers, due to the lock on it), we add it to
-the default Account command set.
-Open the file `mygame/commands/default_cmdsets.py` and find the
+To actually make this command available (only to Developers, due to the lock on it), we add it to the default Account command set.
+Open the file `mygame/commands/default_cmdsets.py` and find the `AccountCmdSet` class:
-`AccountCmdSet` class:

 ```python
 # mygame/commands/default_cmdsets.py